rvintware/rvintware/README.md

 I enjoy building applications that solve problems we face in our daily lives.

-I like to keep my system architecture and solutions simple, and only add complexity when necessary.
+I like to keep my system architecture and solutions simple, only adding complexity when necessary.

 ---